External Repository for Tableau Resource Monitoring Tool

 • -Z 5: Specify the compression level to use

-Note: Data collected by Resource Monitoring Toolin the time between this step, and the final one will not be retained once the migration is complete.
+Note: Data collected by Resource Monitoring Tool in the time between this step and the final step will not be retained once the migration is complete.

 Step 5: Configure RMT Server to point to the external repository

 • Use the following command as an example.
-Edit the command to reflect the RDS server name, port, and the RDS postgres user password.
+Edit the command to reflect the RDS server name, database name, port, and the RDS postgres user password.

 Step 6: Restore the back up to the external repository